vsergeev/luaradio/new-to-sdr.md

 signals, even when used indoors, and the shorter 20cm telescopic antenna covers much of the UHF band, so these two antennas can adjusted to most of the operating range of the RTL-SDR.
-All of the VHF LuaRadio examples (WBFM, NBFM, AX.25, POCSAG, RDS) have been run successfully with this tall 1.5m telescopic antenna indoors.
+All of the VHF LuaRadio examples (WBFM, NBFM, AX.25, POCSAG, RDS) can be run with the tall 1.5m telescopic antenna indoors.

 <div style="clear: both;"></div>